mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 In this work, we further these advances towards a time series application of spiral readouts, namely, single-shot spiral BOLD fMRI at 0.8 mm in-plane resolution.
-We demonstrate that spiral fMRI at 7 T is not only feasible, but delivers both competitive image quality and BOLD sensitivity, with a spatial specificity of the activation maps that is not compromised by artifactual blurring.
+We demonstrate that high-resolution spiral fMRI at 7 T is not only feasible, but delivers both excellent image quality, BOLD sensitivity, and spatial specificity of the activation maps, with little artifactual blurring.
 Furthermore, we show the versatility of the approach with a combined in/out spiral readout at a more typical resolution (1.5 mm), where the high acquisition efficiency allows to acquire two images per shot for improved sensitivity by echo combination.

 Introduction
 ============